salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # summary

-Display details of a template.
+Display details about a template.

 # description